 Federal law gives students in attendance at Chicago-Kent the right to review letters of recommendation submitted on their behalf unless that right is waived.
 While applicants are not required to make such a waiver, they are advised that some people may not be willing to provide a recommendation in its absence.
 The letter of recommendation forms have a place to mark your preference.
 Please mark them before giving them to your recommenders.
 Any additional letters submitted on your behalf must contain a statement regarding your waiver preference.

-All candidates must take the Law School Admission Test (LSAT), register with the Credential Assembly Service (CAS), and have official transcripts sent directly to LSAC from each undergraduate and graduate institution attended.
+All candidates must register with the Credential Assembly Service (CAS) and have official transcripts sent directly to LSAC from each undergraduate and graduate institution attended.
 Further information can be obtained from the Law School Admission Council (LSAC).
-If an applicant takes the LSAT more than once, the Admissions Committee may consider the average score, the more recent score, or the higher score, depending on individual circumstances.
-Preference is typically given to the highest score earned.

 Applicants who have completed more than one year of postsecondary work outside the United States (including its territories) or Canada must have their academic records translated and evaluated, at their own expense, and sent to Chicago-Kent.
 Applicants may either submit their transcripts through the LSAC Credential Assembly Service (CAS) or may submit a detailed, course-by-course evaluation from a member of the National Association of Credential Evaluation Services (NACES).
 Course-by-course evaluations must identify each educational credential, provides its U.S. equivalent, and provides credit and grade equivalents for each academic subject studied.
 The report must be mailed directly to Chicago-Kent from the credential evaluation service.
 Applications will not be reviewed without an original, detailed credential evaluation.